-Schedule 1 (Part 2) to the Housing Act 1996 Amending Section of Regulation of Registered Social Landlords (Wales) Bill Part II Constitution, Change of Rules, Amalgamation and Dissolution General power to remove officer 4 (1) The Welsh Ministers may, in accordance with the following provisions, by order remove an officer of a registered social landlord (a) (b) (c) (2) The Welsh Ministers may make an order removing any such person if (a) he has been made bankrupt or a debt relief order (under Part 7A of the Insolvency Act 1986) has been made in respect of him, or he has made an arrangement with his creditors; [(b) he is subject to a disqualification order or disqualification undertaking under the Company Directors Disqualification Act 1986 or the Company Directors Disqualification (Northern Ireland) Order 2002:

-- (c) he is subject to an order under section 429(2) of the Insolvency Act 1986 (failure to pay under county court administration order) [section 429(2) of the Insolvency Act 1986 (disabilities on revocation of county court administration order)]; - (d) he is disqualified under [section 178 of the Charities Act 2011] from being a charity trustee; - (e) he is incapable of acting by reason of mental disorder; - (f) he has not acted; or - (g) he cannot be found or does not act and his absence or failure to act is impeding the proper management of the registered social landlord's affairs registered social landlord's compliance with a requirement imposed by or under an enactment. - (3) Before making an order the Welsh Ministers shall give at least 14 days' notice of [their] intention to do so to the person whom they intend to remove, and to the registered social landlord. - (4) That notice may be given by post, and if so given to the person whom the Welsh Ministers intend to remove may be addressed to his last known address in the United Kingdom. - (5) A person who is ordered to be removed under this paragraph may appeal against the order to the High Court.

-Restriction on power of removal in case of registered charity

-- (1) The Welsh Ministers may make an order under paragraph 4 removing an officer of a registered charity only if the charity has received public assistance. . .
+Schedule 1 (Part 2) to the Housing Act 1996 Amending Section of Regulation of Registered Social Landlords (Wales) Bill Part II Constitution, Change of Rules, Amalgamation and Dissolution General power to remove officer 4 (1) The Welsh Ministers may, in accordance with the following provisions, by order remove an officer of a registered social landlord (a) (b) (c) (2) The Welsh Ministers may make an order removing any such person if (a) he has been made bankrupt or a debt relief order (under Part 7A of the Insolvency Act 1986) has been made in respect of him, or he has made an arrangement with his creditors; [(b) he is subject to a disqualification order or disqualification undertaking under the Company Directors Disqualification Act 1986 or the Company Directors Disqualification (Northern Ireland) Order 2002; (c) he is subject to an order under section 429(2) of the Insolvency Act 1986 (failure to pay under county court administration order) [section 429(2) of the Insolvency Act 1986 (disabilities on revocation of county court administration order)]; Underlining here is part of text of Act as transposed and not as a result of (d) he is disqualified under [section 178 of the Charities Act 2011] from being a charity trustee; a provision of the Regulation of (e) he is incapable of acting by reason of mental disorder; Registered Social Landlords (Wales) Bill (f) he has not acted; or (g) he cannot be found or does not act and his absence or failure to act is impeding the proper management of the registered social landlord's efforte registered appliance with a Section 6(2) affairs registered social landlord's compliance with a requirement imposed by or under an enactment.
+(3) Before making an order the Welsh Ministers shall give at least 14 days' notice of [their] intention to do so to the person whom they intend to remove, and to the registered social landlord.
+(4) That notice may be given by post, and if so given to the person whom the Welsh Ministers intend to remove may be addressed to his last known address in the United Kingdom.
+(5) A person who is ordered to be removed under this paragraph may appeal against the order to the High Court.
+Restriction on power of removal in case of registered charity 5 (1) The Welsh Ministers may make an order under paragraph 4 removing an officer of a registered charity only if the charity has received public assistance (a) (b) (c) (C)

-- (a) ...

-- (b) ...

-- (c)